 Our business and corporate law attorneys spend considerable time with clients on the front end to set the stage for business success.
 Our experienced counsel allows clients to sidestep many legal and regulatory obstacles and execute a sound business plan.
-With offices in Lexington, Louisville, Frankfort, Greenup County and Washington, D.C., we facilitate business formation across Kentucky and in surrounding states.
+With offices in Lexington, Louisville, Frankfort, Greenup, Ashland and Washington, D.C., we facilitate business formation across Kentucky and in surrounding states.

 Entity Selection and Startup Considerations